julius-speech/prompter/README.md

 2. Run Julius with `-module -progout -outcode Ww`.
 3. After starting Julius, push "Connect" button to connect to Julius.

-When failed to connect, or connection was lost while running, prompter will automatically retry to connect for every 3 seconds, maximum at 60 seconds.
+When failed to connect, or connection was lost while running, prompter will automatically retry connection for every 3 seconds, maximum at 60 seconds.

-If displaying text clutters, make sure your Julius output result texts in UTF-8 encoding!
+If text clutters, make sure your Julius output is UTF-8 encoding!